What is Family Mediation?

 Unfortunately, families don’t come with manuals for how to safely and effectively navigate the rough waters when stressors arise.
 Family Mediation offers the assistance of an experienced professional to help you and your family to create solutions that are tailored to your unique situation and family dynamics including the difficulties faced at children’s various developmental stages.
 We help to assist and educate parents and children regarding the impact of internal struggles and outside influences.
 We also help to promote healthy and effective communication between family members.

-Family Mediation may be a good choice for you if your family needs help with issues such as:
+Family Mediation may be a good choice for you if your family needs help with:

 - Teen pregnancy